 Please note: incomplete applications or applications not formatted according to instructions will not be considered.
 For details on how to submit and format your application see the Detailed Guidelines.

-If you want to travel to a country currently bearing a State Department Travel Warning, you must petition the University.
-Prior to submitting your petition form, you must meet with Sarah Walter, Associate Dean for International Education.
+If you want to travel to a country or region currently bearing a Level 3 or 4 State Department Travel Advisory, you must petition the University.
+Prior to submitting your petition form, you must meet with Sarah Walter, Associate Dean for International Education to discuss your plans in light of the Advisory and the University’s review process.
 You must meet with Dean Walter before you submit your International Experience Grant application.
 Since the conversation with Dean Walter may affect your plans, please schedule your appointment well in advance of the grant application deadline.
-Contact Naomi Patschke at email@example.com to schedule an appointment.
+Contact Naomi Patschke at firstname.lastname@example.org to schedule an appointment.

 For questions about your eligibility or the program generally, please contact Chiara Montanari at email@example.com.
 To have your applications review, please make an appointment to have your resume reviewed by a Career Advancement counselor.